w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Some few stand independent of the cliques.
 These are sullen or enigmatic types who will not be retained by ping-pong and beer.
 A couple have fallen asleep.
 Two more whisper between themselves.
 One peers at you furtively.

-"What's the deal?" you protest.
+"What's this?" you protest.
 "Why are we here?
 I must have missed something."

 My mistake!
 I forgot to give you the context.